Tiago Chulapa

-Tiago Oliveira de Souza (born 5 February 1988), commonly known as Tiago Chulapa, is a Brazilian footballer who plays as a striker for Rayong F.C. in the Thai League 2.
+Tiago Oliveira de Souza (born 5 February 1988), commonly known as Tiago Chulapa, is a Brazilian footballer who plays as a striker.

 Club career

 Youth career

 Born and raised in Curitiba, Brazil, Tiago began his career as a football player in 2001 with Paraná Clube.
 In 2001, he moved to Brazilian top club, São Paulo FC.
 In 2002, he returned to Paraná Clube where he played till he became 19 years old.

 Early career

 Tiago began his professional career in Brazil with his parent club, based in his hometown, Curitiba, Paraná Clube in 2007.
-In his one-year spell at the Curtiba-based club, he helped them achieve the runners-up place in the Campeonato Paranaense.
+In his one-year spell at the Curitiba-based club, he helped them achieve the runners-up place in the Campeonato Paranaense.
 In 2008, he moved to Rio Claro, São Paulo, where he signed a one-year contract with Rio Claro Futebol Clube.
 He then moved to Pato Branco-based Pato Branco Esporte Clube in 2009 where he helped them win the Campeonato Paranaense Third Level in 2009.
 In the same year, he moved to Mooca-based Clube Atlético Juventus.
 In 2010, he moved to Petrópolis-based Serrano Football Club.